 NACA (the precursor to NASA) hired five women in 1935 to be part of their first computer pool at the Langley Research Center.
 NACA began recruiting African-American women shortly after the attack on Pearl Harbor on December 7, 1941, which thrust the U.S. into the war and increased the demand for workers in the defense industry.
 President Franklin Roosevelt issued Executive Order 8802, which prohibited "discrimination in the employment of workers in defense industries or government because of race, creed, color, or national origin." -PopularMechanics.com

 Yes.
 "I asked permission to go," says Katherine, "and they said, 'Well, the girls don't usually go,' and I said, 'Well, is there a law?'
 They said, 'No.' Then my boss said, 'Let her go.'
 And I began attending the briefings."
-In the Hidden Figures movie, Jim Parsons' character, Paul Stafford, tells Katherine (Taraji P. Henson) that women don't go to the briefings.
+In the Hidden Figures movie (watch the trailer), Jim Parsons' character, Paul Stafford, tells Katherine (Taraji P. Henson) that women don't go to the briefings.
 "There's no protocol for women attending," Stafford states.
 After she continues to question this unspoken rule, their boss, Al Harrison (Kevin Costner), decides to let her attend the briefing.

 Yes.
 Mary Jackson, portrayed by Janelle Monáe in the movie, was hired to work at Langley in 1951.
 Like in the movie, she accepted an assignment assisting senior aeronautical research engineer Kazimierz Czarnecki (renamed Karl Zielinski in the movie), who encouraged her to pursue a degree in engineering, which required her to take after-work graduate courses.
 She petitioned the city of Hampton to be able to attend graduate classes alongside her white peers.
 She won, got her degree, and was promoted to engineer in 1958. -PopularMechanics.com